The Love Nest (1923 film)

-Love Nest is a 1923 American short comedy silent film written and directed by and starring Buster Keaton.
-It was the 19th and final short film produced at Buster Keaton Productions before he moved on to feature-length pictures.
+Love Nest is a 1923 American two-reel short comedy silent film written and directed by and starring Buster Keaton.
+It was the 19th and final short film produced at Buster Keaton Productions with First National Pictures before he moved on to feature-length pictures.
+It was popular in other countries, including France (Frigoet la baleine), Italy, (l nido d'amore), Spain (Nido de amor), Finland (Rakkaudenpesä) and Hungary (Szerelmifészek).